erneskipython2/minesweeper/README.md

     -I improved the last test coverage for SessionGame class -Removed .DS_Store
     -As I'm going to create now some functional features I'm going to follow with some basic branch strategies dev/staging/master, pushing to remote, and change to dev branch
+    -Created the repository layer and basic rest controller for create a new party -Added basic persistence interface for SessionGame